 Halfdan was in Northumbria during 876.
-He parcelled out land in the south of the country amongst his army, founding a kingdom centred on York.
-The territory beyond the Tyne was left to English rule.
+He parcelled out land in the south, roughly equating to the county of Yorkshire, amongst his army.
 According to Symeon of Durham (LDE II, 13), Halfdan:

 … was attacked at the same time by mental insanity and the severest bodily suffering; the intolerable stench exhaling from which made him an object of abomination towards the whole army.
 Thus despised and rejected by all persons, he fled away in three ships from the Tyne, and shortly afterwards he and all his followers perished.

 A skirmish at Loch Cuan [Strangford Lough] between the White Gentiles and the Black Gentiles, in which Albann, chief of the Black Gentiles, fell.